vicktoriaklich/vicktorias_foundations_project/README.md

 On the whole, I have worked hard on content and frontend, because - if this is in the background for the assessment - it is also in the eye of the viewer to evaluate the functionality of a product.

 I switched from SQLite to MySQL because I wanted to use Foreign Keys to connect multiple tables.
-The additional tables were created with the idea to give the user information if he asks for it and to store various items and comments in a database.
+The additional tables were created with the idea to give the user information if she or he asks for it and to store various items and comments in a database.
 For the communication I used SQLAlchemy.

 All further details about function and history can be found as comments in the code.